This was originally a Twitter thread, posted on 22 APR 02019.

 James Rhodes, Bruce Banner & Clint Barton are the not-rich GenX representatives.
 And hey, they don’t suck!
 It’s like being wealthy makes jerks!

 - I will say that being female seems to be protective, even with wealth.
-Hope (Pym) Van Dyne is not putting up with Scott’s shit, but he did commit crimes against her & her property, so healthy boundary, not privilege.
+Hope (Pym) Van Dyne is not putting up with Scott’s shit, but he did commit crimes against her and her property, so that’s a healthy boundary, not privilege.

 And 7 years old when the Soviet Union ceased to exist.

 Was she in the Red Room as a second grader?
 I don’t know.
+(Addendum: yes, if we can trust Milena’s account of Nat’s mother, and the way Natasha was abducted in infancy.
+To be 6 years old after more than 3 years in Ohio, Yelena was apparently in the Red Room program by the time she was 2, to be assigned with Milena and Alexei.)
 Maybe, if the old KGB treated it like the Romanians treated their Olympic gymnastics program.
 But that assumes Gorbachev considered the training of future super-spies worth the USSR’s very limited resources…

-But a fraction of zero is still zero, and the Soviet budget before, during and after the collapse was effectively zero.
-What we do know is that the Red Room wasn’t under the authority of, and she likely wasn’t being trained by, Vladimir Putin, who quit the KGB in 1991 to do St Petersburg politics, and incidentally, figure out where all of the shock therapy generated illicit money was going.
-And how to use it.
+And a fraction of zero is still zero.
+The Soviet budget before, during and after the collapse was effectively zero.
+What we do know is that the Red Room wasn’t under the authority of, and she likely wasn’t being trained by, Vladimir Putin, who quit the KGB in 1991 to do St Petersburg politics.
+He incidentally figured out where all of the so-called shock therapy generated illicit money was going.
+And how to use it for personal benefit.

 - By the way: these last few links are a great primer for understanding just how Russia got this corrupt.
-The year of collapse was the origin of the #MoneyLaundry.
+The years of collapse were the origin of the modern #MoneyLaundry.

-The only thing we really know about the Red Room from Nat’s memory is that it was based in pre-(1917) Revolutionary building.
+The only thing we really know about the Red Room from Nat’s memory (before Black Widow) is that it was based in pre-(1917) Revolutionary building.
 That’s realistically every large city in Russia.
-There’s no reason it needs to be in Moscow, or St Petersburg or Stalingrad.
-There are good, counter-intelligence reasons to put it in a small, obscure city.
-It looks like a dance academy.
+There’s no reason the Red Room needs to be in Moscow, or St Petersburg or Stalingrad.
+There are very good, counter-intelligence reasons to put it in a small, obscure city.
+It looks like a dance academy, and that’s a safe cover story.

 But the problem is not location or how the Red Room operated, so much as the lack of time for Nat to have become a spy, and certainly not under the Soviet mantle.

-She’s 21 in 2005, and well into building the Natalie Rushman deep cover that she will use on Tony in Iron Man 2.
-She on SHIELD’s radar before then.
+She was 21 in 2005, and well into building the Natalie Rushman deep cover that she will use on Tony in Iron Man in 2009.
+That cover was clearly built as Tony Stark’s Personal Catnip, but it’s a catnip that would also appeal to many wealthy white dudes.
+That’s part of the Widow skillset.

 She says she had a skillset she was willing to use for whoever was willing to pay.
 That really does fit with someone raised during the 90s in the former USSR.
 Even someone as privileged as the valuable asset the Red Room produced probably didn’t get enough heat, or enough food, and copper thieves were stealing electrical lines all the time, so electricity and medicine were scarce.

-She doesn’t have much nationalist loyalty because she knows that states don’t endure.
-In a lot of ways, she and Steve actually share most of their ethical underpinnings: born into deeply unequal societies, working class, experiences of financial collapse and war.
+Natasha doesn’t have much nationalist loyalty because she knows that states don’t endure.
+In a lot of ways, she and Steve share most of their ethical underpinnings: born into deeply unequal societies, working class, experiences of financial collapse and war.

 Their commitment is to the notion that humans deserve to survive, and to egalitarian ideals, not to the people or the specific structures.
-That’s fairly advanced social thinking, and it says that whatever the Red Room taught between 1991 and 2004, it wasn’t Soviet.
+That’s fairly advanced social thinking, and it says that whatever the Red Room taught between 1991 and 2004, it wasn’t Soviet and it wasn’t Putin’s Russia.

-And given that Nat appears to have GTFO’d the Russian fail-state as soon as she could, that decision could have been influenced specifically by the rise of the oligarchs & the mafiya state.
-By the early 2000s, working for the Russian gov’t meant being contract labor for mobsters.
+And given that Natasha appears to have GTFO’d the Russian fail-state as soon as she could, that decision could have been influenced specifically by the rise of the oligarchs & the mafiya state.
+By the early 2000s, working for the Russian government meant being contract labor for mobsters.

 Whatever else Nat is, she’s not a crook.
 She’s done things she is not proud of, but she got out as soon as she could.

 - Skipping the Whedon fail.
 I note here that he has a pattern of punishing women who dare to become pregnant in his vicinity.
-Note that Marti Noxon is the only person who didn’t cross over to Angel or Firefly after BTVS ended, and she did not work on Dollhouse.
+Note that Marti Noxon was pregnant in the latter seasons of BTVS and is the only person who didn’t cross over to Angel or Firefly after BTVS ended, and she did not work on Dollhouse.
 Charisma Carpenter’s Cordelia was destroyed as a character and she was written off for becoming a 30 year old, planned parent.
 And same for ScarJo.

-Our other Millennial Avengers: Maria Hill, Pepper Potts, Scott Lang, Hope (Pym) Van Dyne, Sam Wilson, T’Challa, Okoye.
+Our other Millennial Avengers: Maria Hill, Pepper Potts, Scott Lang, Hope (Pym) Van Dyne, Sam Wilson, T’Challa, Okoye, (addendum: Yelena Belova)

 The Wakandans are more or less exempt from this version of generational theory.
 They have a different social structure, different technological, mythological and social accesses, and different expectations.